 We sometimes receive personal data about individuals from third parties.
-For example, if we are partnering with another organisation (e.g. you provide your information to another charity we’re collaborating with on a conservation project).
+For example, if we are partnering with another organisation (e.g. you provide your information to another organisation we’re collaborating with on a joint venture).
 Also, as explained in Section 11 (Cookies and links to other sites), we may use third parties to help us conduct research and analysis on personal data (and this can result in new personal data being created).

 We may collect information from social media where you have given us permission to do so, or if you post on one of our social media pages.

 We only ever use your personal data with your consent, or where it is necessary in order to:

 - enter into, or perform, a contract with you;